What to Expect from Your Microblading Service, and When to seek Correction.

 "We always start our clients out with a lighter tone and natural shape, the results will match their hair color and it looks very seamless.
 The reasoning is, we have no idea how their skin will absorb our pigments.
 Starting with a light tone is like the introduction.
 The 2nd Session is when we can really perfect our work.

-If you are out in the sun a lot, have oily skin, use anti-aging creams, retinA/retinol products, acidic cleansers, natural elements, regular chemical peels, or exercise frequently, your permanent makeup WILL fade prematurely.
+If you are out in the sun often, have oily skin, use anti-aging creams, retin-A/retinol products, acidic cleansers, natural elements, regular chemical peels, or exercise frequently, your permanent makeup WILL fade prematurely.
 The better you take care of the treated area and follow the provided aftercare, the longer it will last.

 Depending on how well the client takes care of their skin before and after service will determine the look of the brows post healing.
 Your skin, lifestyle and after care play a huge roll in YOUR results.
 EVERYONE heals differently.
 Not everyone is a candidate for the Hair Stroke procedure.

 Color WILL fade/soften anywhere from 10%-50% or more once healed.
 At the second session we will fine tune any area that has faded too much.
 You may need still to powder and/or pencil even after the healed results.
 This is an enhancement to your natural brows, not a permanent one.
 Touch ups to maintain the look is required and at some point you may not be able to have permanent makeup done based on your skins condition.
 Each time a procedure is performed, scar tissue is made, causing retention to be less and less each time it is done.
 This is universal in all permanent makeup procedures.
 This is a fact